Filter by: Content type: ALL Problems Articles Games Stage: All Stage 1&2 Stage 2&3 Stage 3&4 Stage 4&5 Challenge level:

 Fill in the missing numbers so that adding each pair of corner numbers gives you the number between them (in the box).

-Arrange eight of the numbers between 1 and 9 in the Polo Square below so that each side adds to the same total.
+Place the digits 1 to 9 into the circles so that each side of the triangle adds to the same total.

 Where can you draw a line on a clock face so that the numbers on both sides have the same total?